Error Handling

 If you are getting an error from the simulation (invalid simulation state or a simulator crash), try the following adjustments:

-- Increase the value of the Substeps property.
-Increase the value in small increments, as a value that’s too high may significantly slow down the simulation.
+- Increase the values of the Iterations and/or Substeps properties.
+Increase the values in small increments, as a value that’s too high may significantly slow down the simulation.

 - The simulation may also fail if an object contains faces with very large areas.
 If you encounter such a situation, try making the mesh a bit denser in those spots.